 Navigating the healthcare system can be a challenge even when we are healthy.
 Managing a calendar full of appointments after a serious injury can feel totally overwhelming.
 Being an advocate and second pair of ears for your loved one as they attend important follow-up medical appointments can be a lifesaver.

 It can be helpful to offer your assistance with simple tasks, such as attending appointments with your loved one or writing down home care instructions from their care team.

 Here are a few specific ways you can help someone who has suffered a serious injury navigate the medical system:

 - Dealing with insurance – Depending on the type of health insurance someone has, he or she may need approval before seeing certain medical specialists or undergoing certain procedures.
-To minimize the chance of any time-consuming bureaucratic mistakes, you can review your loved one’s health insurance policy to help them see the right doctors, get prior authorizations when needed, get the medication they need, and stay on track with their prescribed treatment regimen.
+To minimize the chance of any time-consuming bureaucratic mistakes, you can review your loved one’s health insurance policy to help them see the right doctors and get prior authorizations when needed.
 You can help your loved one understand the limits of their insurance coverage and estimate what their out-of-pocket expenses may be so they can plan accordingly.

 - Transportation to appointments – A serious injury can leave someone unable to drive or use other transportation to get to medical appointments.
 Driving your loved ones to the doctor’s office or the hospital will make their lives easier.

 - Keeping track of medications – Depending on the nature and extent of their injuries, accident victims may be prescribed several medications at once, all with different schedules and dosages to keep track of.
 Coming up with a system to manage all these medications will help accident victims stay on course with their treatment plan and make sure the medications are taken as directed.